ovsiannykov/callbell-mobile-assignment/README.md

 2. **Chat Screen** (`/chat`)

    - Display the conversation messages fetched from the Callbell API
-   - Allow sending new text messages using the Callbell API
    - Show conversation history
    - Should have a way to navigate to contact details